p-m-p/slider/README.md

 .slider-viewport { width: 560px; height: 380px; overflow: hidden }
 ```

+Include the `box-slider.jquery.js` (this one first) and the desired effect
-Then on page load the usual jQuery sugaryness applies...
+scripts (these second) in your page and then on page load the usual jQuery
+sugaryness applies...

 ```javascript
 $('#content-box').boxSlider( /* options */ );